tomyamashita/LandscapeStructureBobcats/README.txt

 	Thomas J. Yamashita, Kevin W. Ryer, David B. Wester, Jason V. Lombardi

-DATA SPECIFIC INFORMATION FOR: Classification_20230629.zip
-1. Data Type: Zip file containing a geotiff

-5. Other Information: This zip file contains the classified map used in this study.
-Classes and methods for creation are discussed in the manuscript

 DATA SPECIFIC INFORMATION FOR: LandscapeMetrics_20230629.xlsx
 1. Data Type: Microsoft Excel File